phaneesh/dropwizard-oor/README.md

 # Dropwizard Oor Bundle [![Travis build status](https://travis-ci.org/phaneesh/dropwizard-oor.svg?branch=master)](https://travis-ci.org/phaneesh/dropwizard-oor)

-This bundle adds a healthcheck which can used to take the application out of rotation from a loadbalancer which uses /healthcheck endpoint for healthchecks This bundle compiles only on Java 11.
+This bundle adds a healthcheck which can used to take the application out of rotation from a loadbalancer which uses /healthcheck endpoint for healthchecks.
+Also gives capability to expose admin port /healthcheck on application port for lb's which poll on application port.
+This bundle compiles only on Java 11.

 ## Usage